Article Cool Noons Otlcm 1Article Cool Noons Otlcm 1

 Summer in Marseille

-As heatwaves have been multiplying during the summer months for years, cities are faced with a major question.
+As heatwaves have been multiplying during the summer months for years now, cities are faced with a major question.
 What does the future hold for city tourism at the height of summer?

-Published on 23 June 2025
+Published on 20 August 2025

 What is the Cool Noons project?

-• Adapt to climate change
+• Adapting to climate change

-• Mitigate the impact of increasing summer heat waves
+• Mitigate the impact of increasing summer heatwaves

 It is to meet this ambition that the Cool Noons project aims to facilitate cooperation between Mediterranean countries by helping to find concrete, shared solutions.
 The aim is to build a climate-neutral and resilient society for the benefit of its citizens.